livepeer/docs/docs/delegators/how-to-guides/l2-migration.md

 title: One-time Migration to Arbitrum
 ---

 **Claiming LPT delegated stake and earned ETH fees is highly encouraged to ensure that (1) you continue earning inflationary rewards and fees and (2) you will be able to withdraw any currently delegated stake and earned ETH fees.
-As of `<date tbd>`, withdrawals on the Ethereum Mainnet will be disabled and all inflationary rewards and ETH fees will be disbursed on Arbitrum.**
+As of February 14th, 2022, withdrawals on the Ethereum Mainnet will be disabled and all inflationary rewards and ETH fees will be disbursed on Arbitrum.**

 ## Prerequisites for all chains
 - Before using this guide, you will need make sure your Arbitrum wallet has enough arbETH to cover gas for the `claim` transaction.
 If you do not have arbETH in your wallet, you will need to add some using one of the  bridges or on-ramps listed [here](https://portal.arbitrum.one/).